yous/pinpoint-docker/README.md

 ## Installation

-If you want to use latest Pinpoint,
+If you want to use latest version of Pinpoint supported by the Dockerfile,

 ``` sh
 docker pull yous/pinpoint